Advanced Data Filtering with SQL

 IN Operator

-The IN operator enables you to specify multiple values in a WHERE clause.
-It is a shorthand for multiple OR conditions.
+The IN operator allows you to specify multiple values in a WHERE clause.
+It’s a shorthand for multiple OR conditions.

 SELECT * FROM Customers